 If you believe an aging loved one may be experiencing something more serious than a short case of the winter blues, encourage them to meet with their doctor to determine if SAD or vitamin D deficiency may be to blame.
 The physician will work with you both to consider all possible causes and devise an appropriate course of treatment.
 This may include light therapy, a change of diet or Vitamin D supplements.

-Winter poses challenges for seniors, but with awareness and planning they can stay healthy and be ready for spring.
-Dakota Home Care can help aging adults maintain health and independence by providing companionship, meal preparation and personal care.
-For more information, call 701.633.5373.
+Winter poses weather-related depression challenges for seniors, but with awareness and planning they can stay healthy and be ready for spring.
+Dakota Home Care can help aging adults maintain health and independence by providing companion care, meal preparation and personal care.
+For more information, contact us online or call us at (877) 691-0015.
+Click here to view our full service area.